UeenHuynh/MGMA_2024/lecture_26/README.md

 class D1,D2,D3,D4,D5,D6,D7,D8 longRead;
 ```

-> ⚠️ **Notice:**
+---

->
+⚠️ **Notice:**

-> This guideline applies to upstream data processing, covering steps from quality control to binning.
-The downstream pipeline, including statistics, will be conducted on Google Colab.
+This guideline applies to upstream data processing, covering steps from quality control to binning on a **local machine** in a **Linux environment**.
+Since file processing will require significant RAM, storage capacity, and time, running it on a local machine is more optimal.

->
+However, the downstream pipeline, including statistical analysis, will be conducted on Google Colab.

-> You can access the Colab notebook here: [Google Colab Notebook](https://colab.research.google.com/drive/1Eh_krhVULtoJDzIgnJOKZK5PITiNYYRU?usp=sharing#scrollTo=JZ74yuFaZJUy).
+You can access the Colab notebook here: [Google Colab Notebook](link).

->
+The raw files for statistical analysis can be found in the following repository: [GitHub - Raw Kraken Bracken Output](link).

-> The raw files for the downstream analysis can be found in the following repository: [GitHub - Raw Kraken Bracken Output](https://github.com/UeenHuynh/MGMA_2024/tree/main/lecture_26/Results/Raw_kraken_bracken_output).
+---

 ## Table of Contents